Wunkolo/qreverse/README.md

 # The "middle chunk" ( TODO )

-Once we work our way down the middle and end up with something like `4` "middle" elements left then we are just one `Swap32` left from having the entire array reversed.
-What if we worked our way down to the middle and ended up with `5` elements though?
+Once the algorithm works its way down the middle and end up with something like `4` "middle" elements left then it's just one `Swap32` left from having the entire array reversed.
+What if it worked down to the middle and ended up with `5` elements though?
 This would not be possible actually so long as we have `Swap16`. `5` middle elements would mean we have `one middle element` with `two elements on either side`.
-Our `for( std::size_t j = i/2; j < ( (Count/2) / 2)` would catch that and `Swap16` the two elements on either side, getting us just `1` element left right in the middle which can stay right where it is within a reversed array(since the middle-most element in an odd-numbered array is our *pivot* and doesn't have to move anywhere).
+The `for( std::size_t j = i/2; j < ( (Count/2) / 2)` would catch that and `Swap16` the two elements on either side, getting just `1` element left right in the middle which can stay right where it is within a reversed array(since the middle-most element in an odd-numbered array is the *pivot* and doesn't have to move anywhere).

-TODO: Later we can find a way to accelerate our algorithm to have it consider these pivot-cases efficiently so that rather than calling two `Swap16`s on either half of a 4-byte case it could just call one last `Swap32` or even a bigger before it even parks itself in that situation of having to use the naive swap.
-Something like this could remove the use of the naive swap pretty much entirely.
+> TODO: Later find a way to accelerate the algorithm to have it consider these pivot-cases efficiently so that rather than calling two `Swap16`s on either half of a 4-middle-byte case it could just call one last `Swap32` or even a bigger before it would get rid of it before it parks itself in that situation of having to use the naive swap.
+Something like this could remove the use of the naive swap pretty much entirely even if dealing with prime numbers of some sort.